 More about FNU’s Bachelor of Arts in Legal Studies

 The Bachelor of Arts in Legal Studies provides students with plenty of career opportunities.
-With this degree, graduates will obtain an advance skillset of critical and analytical thinking that will help them communicate complex data within the legal field in the private and public sector.
+With this degree, graduates will obtain an advanced skill set of critical and analytical thinking that will help them communicate complex data within the legal field in the private and public sector.

 Both degrees can be completed 100% online.

 To start your career as a college student in legal studies, contact an FNU advisor to discuss financial aid options today!